DNS Delegation for DNScale Regions

 Nameserver Sets by Region

 DNScale operates nameservers across multiple regions.
-Each nameserver is deployed on an anycast network, meaning queries are automatically routed to the nearest available point of presence.
+Each nameserver is deployed on an anycast network, meaning queries are routed by BGP toward a topologically preferred available point of presence.

 EU Region